MdFoysal2024/assignment-10-client-side/README.md

 </p>

-**Crowd funding** is a dynamic online platform designed to help individuals, startups, and organizations raise funds for their projects, causes, or business ventures.
+**📢Crowd funding** is a dynamic online platform designed to help individuals, startups, and organizations raise funds for their projects, causes, or business ventures.
 Whether you're an entrepreneur launching a new product, an artist seeking financial backing, or a nonprofit organization supporting a charitable cause, Crowd Funding provides the tools to connect with a global community of supporters.